dajinchu/dajinchu.github.io/_includes/about.md

-I’m a third-year student at Northeastern University studying computer science, driven by solving complex problems and building useful software with large scale impacts.
-I'm currently a Co-Op as a full-stack software engineer at Alignable.
+I’m a student at Northeastern, graduating December 2020.
+I'm driven by solving complex problems and building useful software with large scale impacts.
+I've done  internships at GitHub, Alignable, RSA, and MITRE, and am always looking for interesting work to do.

-On the side, I’ve been spending a lot of my time as Technical Director of Sandbox, a software consulting club with 25 members building custom software for researchers.
-It has been an amazing combination of interesting software problems, high-impact work, and a foray into managing organizations.
+On the side, I’ve been spending a lot of my time with Sandbox, the software consultancy I helped found.
+It has been an amazing combination of interesting software problems, high-impact work, and a foray into management, product, and design for me.

 Outside of programming, my interests include photography, Vulfpeck, and breakfast.